bubroz/clipscribe/docs/testing/COMPREHENSIVE_TESTING_PLAN.md

-# ARGOS/ClipScribe Comprehensive Testing Plan
+# ClipScribe Comprehensive Testing Plan

 *Created: 2025-06-28*
 *Status: CRITICAL - Multiple production-blocking bugs identified*

 ## Executive Summary

-ARGOS/ClipScribe has reached a critical juncture where multiple "complete" features have fundamental bugs preventing basic functionality.
+ClipScribe has reached a critical juncture where multiple "complete" features have fundamental bugs preventing basic functionality.
 This document outlines a systematic approach to testing, fixing, and validating all features before any new development.

 ## Critical Issues Requiring Immediate Fix